boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    *  Radio Access Network (RAN):

-      : Provides wireless connectivity to the UE devices via radio.
+      Provides wireless connectivity to the UE devices via radio.
 It is made up of the Antenna that transmits and receives signals to the UE and the Base Station that digitizes the signal and converts the RF data stream to IP packets.

    *  Core Network (CN):

-      : Controls the CP of the RAN and provides connectivity to the Data Network (e.g., the Internet or a private VPN).
+      Controls the CP of the RAN and provides connectivity to the Data Network (e.g., the Internet or a private VPN).
 The Core Network hosts dozens of services such as authentication, phone registry, charging, access to PSTN and handover.

    *  Transport Network (TN):

-      : Provides connectivity between sites where 5G Network Functions are located.
+      Provides connectivity between sites where 5G Network Functions are located.
 The TN may connect sites from the RAN to the Core Network, as well as sites within the RAN or within the CN.
-This connectivity is achieved by IP Networking.
+This connectivity is achieved using IP.

 ~~~ aasvg
 ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─